NSHipster/articles/2014-03-31-avspeechsynthesizer.md

 In the name of quality over quantity, each language is provided a voice for each major locale region.
 So instead of asking for "Fred" and "Markus", `AVSpeechSynthesisVoice` asks for `en-US` and `de-DE`.

-As of iOS 7.1, `[AVSpeechSynthesisVoice speechVoices]` the following languages and locales are support:
+As of iOS 7.1, `[AVSpeechSynthesisVoice speechVoices]` the following languages and locales are supported:

 - Arabic (`ar-SA`)
 - Chinese (`zh-CN`, `zh-HK`, `zh-TW`)